 That’s where I come in.
 I am removing that valve and replacing it with an artificial one.
 Made of titanium and designed to last a lifetime, this simple object will keep the blood flowing, but inserting it is a meticulous and time-consuming, if routine, operation.

 Carefully, I lower the valve into the aorta: the slow, graceful descent and its capsular shape remind me of the lunar module.
 It’s as if the Eagle is landing, except this time on a flesh-and-blood surface.
-I carefully begin the threading of the stitches, typically about 15 to 22, used to secure the valve in position.
+I carefully begin the threading of the stitches, typically about 15 to 22, to secure the valve in position.

 In a normal procedure of this type, there would be a moment of high-tech genesis, when the patient’s heart, having been stopped for the operation in order to give the surgeon a clear, blood-free view, is now restarted like a computer.
-The flat-lines on the EKG begin to spasm, slowly but surely signaling a return to life.
+The flat-lines on the echocardiogram begin to spasm, slowly but surely signaling a return to life.